This Is How Abortion Ends In America

 Advertisement

-The second scenario: Let’s say the Supreme Court Justice writing the opinion overturning Roe decides to take the decision to the next level and extend the Constitution’s protections for all people to a fertilised egg or foetus.
+The second scenario: Let’s say the Supreme Court Justice writing the opinion overturning Roe decides to take the decision to the next level and extend the Constitution’s protections for all people to a fertilized egg or fetus.
 Suddenly, we’ve got “personhood” on the books.

-Thinking of an unborn foetus as a person has always been the goal of the “pro-life” movement.
-To them, a foetus’ right to potential life trumps anyone’s right to make private choices.
+Thinking of an unborn fetus as a person has always been the goal of the “pro-life” movement.
+To them, a fetus’ right to potential life trumps anyone’s right to make private choices.

 Advertisement